 Continuous Enrollment

-A New, Easier Way to Stay Enrolled
+An Easier Way to Stay Enrolled

 Continuous Enrollment’s “one and done” process offers your family simplicity.
 Once you sign your Continuous Enrollment Contract, you will never have to deal with re-enrollment again (unless your family plans change).
-In the event that things do change, you will have until the Continuous Enrollment Anniversary each March to submit the Withdrawal Form to the Admissions Office.

 King David will celebrate our Continuous Enrollment Anniversary on March 1.
 Parents will receive reminders prior to the anniversary date, asking those who are considering leaving our school to notify us prior to the anniversary date.
 Those who are withdrawing their students will complete a Withdrawal Form; all other parents will have the convenience of ignoring this message!